core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

 A CoAP server receiving this option processes it like the equivalent sequence of Uri-Path options.

-A server that supports a specific Uri-Path-Abbrev value MUST also support the equivalent request where the URI path is composed of Uri-Path segments.
+A server that supports a specific Uri-Path-Abbrev value MUST also support the equivalent request where the URI path is composed of Uri-Path options.

 A server receiving the option with an unknown value MUST treat it as an unprocessable critical option, returning a 4.02 Bad Option response